TPU Inner Tubes Explained: Weight, Performance, and When They’re Worth It

 TPU vs Butyl and Latex: What Actually Changes

-You’ll notice clear trade-offs across weight and rolling resistance, with TPU matching latex for low drag while shaving significant grams versus butyl.
-Air retention and elasticity differ: butyl holds pressure longest, TPU offers high elasticity with better puncture resistance, and latex is the most elastic but leaks faster.
-Repairability and cost vary too—TPU needs specific patches and sits between latex and butyl on price, while butyl is easiest to fix in the field.
+There are clear trade-offs across weight and rolling resistance, with TPU matching latex for low drag while shaving significant grams versus butyl.
+Air retention and elasticity differ too: butyl holds pressure longest, TPU offers high elasticity with better puncture resistance, and latex is the most elastic but leaks faster.
+Repairability and cost vary as well.
+TPU needs specific patches and sits between latex and butyl on price, while butyl is easiest to fix on the roadside.

-Although it’s still a tube at heart, TPU changes the practical tradeoffs between air retention and elasticity: it holds pressure far better than latex—losing only a fraction of the ~10 psi/day typical for latex—while remaining more compliant and impact-absorbing than stiff butyl.
+TPU changes the practical tradeoffs between air retention and elasticity.
+It holds pressure far better than latex, which can lose around 10 psi per day, while remaining more compliant and impact-absorbing than stiff butyl.
 You’ll get stable pressure on long rides, lower puncture risk versus butyl, and reduced rolling resistance that benefits cycling performance.

 - Air retention: TPU advantages show in multi-day pressure stability, so you won’t constantly top off before a race or brevet.